Astrid + Siri Fashion Designer

-I just finished a Driving Simulator for Tramatic Brain Injured Soldiers on a DARPA grant.
-I designed and developed the Data Center which serves the website for data analysis for researchers (Drupal custom PHP modules), developed Android Java code that displays telemetry of the vehicle while driving the simulator, and audio programming and content for the simulator runtime audio (C++).
+I am working on a Driving Simulator at MBFARR LLC.
+Originally developed for Tramatic Brain Injured Soldiers on a DARPA grant, several other sites are using the simulator system.
+I developed the Data Center which serves the website for data analysis for researchers (Drupal custom PHP modules and Python), developed Android Java code that displays telemetry of the vehicle while driving the simulator (you can see this in the videos below), and audio programming and content for the simulator runtime audio (C++).

-The simulators are in research labs, but here's a television news spot about the simulator at a Virginia DMV:
+The simulators are in research labs, but are some spots about the simulator at two Virginia DMVs:

 I recently finished a game for Austistic and Special Needs children called Counting Town developed by Otter Learning.
 You can view their video or listen to the music by clicking on a title on the demos page.
 Counting Town runs on iPad/iPhone, Android and Windows computers.